yjjng11/Neural-fonts-webapp/README.md

         node app.js

   port # : 3000
-   Pre-images are in public/images/
+  and Pre-images are in public/images/